cyberboy666/r_e_c_u_r/documentation/faq.md

 this could happen because your cycle is too short to allow the NEXT video to load before NOW has finished. making your cycle a little longer could make a difference here.

-HOWEVER, i have also noticed that this lag can happen even with longer clips sometimes and i dont know why. it seems that resetting the `start` point can sometimes fix it. i wish i could figure out why this happens... if you have any insight hmu ! i feel like this could be improved if understood !
+HOWEVER, i have also noticed that this lag can happen even with longer clips sometimes and i dont know why. it seems that resetting the `start` point can sometimes fix it. i wish i could figure out why this happens... if you have any insight hmu ! i feel like this could be improved if understood ! (this could be a limitation of seeking in a H264 container ... )

 [correct cable]: https://www.adafruit.com/product/2881
 [my cable]: https://www.aliexpress.com/item/4-poles-3-5mm-Mini-AV-Male-to-3RCA-Female-M-F-Audio-Video-Cable-Stereo/32769544207.html